Christ Church Anglican (Savannah, Georgia): History of CCA's present building

 In 2015, after three years of sharing space with Independent Presbyterian Church, CCA moved into a permanent church building at 2020 Bull Street.
 The brick, Georgian-style building was originally built in 1913 for the Hull Memorial Presbyterian Church, a congregation of the Presbyterian Church in the United States, a forerunner of the Presbyterian Church (USA).
 That congregation had been party to litigation with its own denomination.
 In 1966, Hull Presbyterian's session voted to secede from the Presbytery of Savannah over objections to the ordination of women, social issues, the embrace of neo-orthodoxy and the PCUS' membership in the National Council of Churches.

-The presbytery sought to block the departure and Hull and another seceding church sued in Chatham County court to enjoin presbytery representatives from trespassing; the presbytery filed a cross-claim that that the state had no authority to determine whether the general church had departed from its tenets of faith and practice.
+The presbytery sought to block the departure and Hull and another seceding church sued in Chatham County court to enjoin presbytery representatives from trespassing; the presbytery filed a cross-claim that the state had no authority to determine whether the general church had departed from its tenets of faith and practice.
 The trial court and the Supreme Court of Georgia found for Hull and the other departing church.

 By a unanimous decision in January 1969, the U.S. Supreme Court upheld the Georgia Supreme Court's decision that Hull Presbyterian rightfully owned its property, holding that the First Amendment bars the state from passing judgment in theological matters when judging property disputes involving religious organizations.
 The decision triggered the departure of numerous congregations from the PCUS, including Hull Presbyterian, to form the Presbyterian Church in America in 1973.
 Many denominations responded to this case and the later case of Jones v.
 Wolf by adding trust provisions to their national policies―including the Episcopal Church's Dennis Canon in 1979, which prevented CCA and most other breakaway Anglican churches and dioceses from retaining their property decades later.

 Founded in 1868 as a mission of Independent Presbyterian Church, Hull Presbyterian continued a long decline in membership that started in the 1940s and was dissolved in 1990.
 Its building then became home to a predominantly African-American church called the Christian Revival Center.
 CCA's fellowship hall is named Hebron Hall in honor of the late Rev. Freddie Hebron, pastor of the Christian Revival Center.